Narasimman-V/pagination-x/README.md

 - **Search**
 	- By default, search looks through all displayed columns but search can be turned off for specific column(s).
 We can also add a different key for search or a multiple (comma separated) keys for a single column.
 - **Column Search**
 	- Column search let users search in individual columns and on multiple columns.
+Column search can be for exact or partial match.
 Please refer the 5.2.2 features section below for details.
 - **Page Size Options**
 	- Page size options can be customized
 	- Default page size (page size on load) can also be customized